Static vs WordPress: Choosing Hosting After Buying a Domain

 Overview

-how to build a website after buying domain name is a practical sequence of steps that takes you from domain ownership to a live, secure, and discoverable site.
-This guide teaches DNS setup, choosing hosting, building with static HTML/CSS/JavaScript or a CMS like WordPress, deploying via Git or FTP, enabling HTTPS, and validating the site.
+Building a website after buying a domain name is a practical sequence of steps that takes you from domain ownership to a live, secure, and discoverable site.
+This guide covers DNS setup, choosing hosting, building with static HTML/CSS/JavaScript or a CMS like WordPress, deploying via Git or FTP, enabling HTTPS, and validating the site.
 The approach fits beginners, entrepreneurs, and developers.

 - How to point your domain to hosting so visitors reach your site.